 To date, we have financed our operations primarily through public and private sales of our equity securities, and we expect to continue obtaining required capital in a similar manner.
-As a development-stage company, we have never been profitable and do not anticipate having net income unless and until significant product sales commence.
-This is not likely to occur until we obtain significant additional funding, complete the required clinical trials for regulatory approvals, and receive the necessary approvals to market our products.
-Through, December 31, 2005, we have accumulated a net loss of approximately \$132 million.
+As a development stage company, we have never been profitable and do not anticipate having net income unless and until significant product sales commence.
+With respect to our current activities, this is not likely to occur until we obtain significant additional funding, complete the required clinical trials for regulatory approvals, and receive the necessary approvals to market our products.
+Through June 30, 2007, we have accumulated a net loss of approximately \$159 million.
 We cannot provide any assurance that we will be able to achieve profitability on a sustained basis, if at all, obtain the required funding, obtain the required regulatory approvals, or complete additional corporate partnering or acquisition transactions.